yfauser/planespotter/db-install/README.md

 8. Clone this repo to the MySQL server, `git clone https://github.com/yfauser/planespotter.git`
 9. Change the two DB shell scripts to be executable `chmod +x ~/planespotter/db-install/*.sh`
-10. Execute the DB creation script `~/planespotter/db-install/create-planespotter-db.sh`
+10. Execute the DB creation script `~/planespotter/db-install/create-planespotter-db.sh`.
+NOTE: The password that gets asked, is the MySQL Root Password.

 # Cleanup